 If you have a highly automated managed backup routine in place, it can be easy to adopt a “set it and forget it” mindset toward backups.
 In other words, you stop thinking about your backups, confident that your software is handling everything for you, and that you’ll be able to recover data from your backups whenever disaster strikes.

 This, of course, is a big mistake.
 In the world of managed backup services, backing up data is only half the battle.
-Even if you are sure that your backups are being created effectively, you must also take steps to ensure that you can perform backup recovery successfully.
+You must also take steps to ensure that you can perform backup recovery successfully, even if you are sure that your backups are being created effectively. ( with effective backup strategies for MSPs.)

 There are a variety of considerations to weigh toward that end.
 Having a disaster recovery plan in place and performing regular recovery testing are among them, but they’re not the only best practices to follow for a successful backup recovery.
 You must also design your overall backup strategy to maximize your chances of a successful recovery when disaster strikes.